KexinZhu678/color-correction/README.md

-# underwater color-correction approach
 # Code
-1. If the article "Robust Color Correction for Avoiding Red Artifacts and Restoring Natural Colors in Underwater Images", the code will be made public.
+If the article is be accepted, the code will be made public.

-# Usage
-1. Place the image to be tested into the 'test' folder.
-2. Please run the 'main.m' file and view the corresponding result in the 'result' folder.

-# Others
-"Robust Color Correction for Avoiding Red Artifacts and Restoring Natural Colors in Underwater Images"

-        .

-If you encounter any difficulties in the testing process, please feel free to contact us at zkx_kx678@163.com.